-Once you have selected what you want that area to look like, release the alt button and just plain click on the object itself.
-Then just scroll over this area and let your cursor do the painting.
-This part is tricky, because you may have to go back to step three if you are not pleased at the original look.
+Once you have selected what you want that area to look like, release the Alt button and click on the object itself.
+Then scroll over this area and let your cursor do the painting.
+This part is tricky, because you may have to go back to step three if you are not pleased with the original look.
 I know with this one, I had to ALT select three different times.

-If you spend enough time on it, you can actually make a complete flawless transition.
-Personally, I feel I did not do a perfect job on this tree, for there is a "blurry spot" on the picture.
-Although if someone did not know that I had taken a figure out of that spot, they may have dismissed that blurry spot as mere movement of the branches.
+If you spend enough time on it, you can make a complete flawless transition.
+I feel I did not do a perfect job on this tree, for there is a "blurry spot" on the picture.
+Although if someone did not know that I had taken a figure out of that spot, they might have dismissed that blurry spot as a small movement of the branches.

 Step Five: Finish Up

-Once I got the tree to look to a point that I was pleased, I then decided to finish the project.
-If you are happy with your photo at this time, then just save it and print.
+Once I got the tree to look to the point that I was pleased, I then decided to finish the project.
+If you are happy with your photo at this time, then save it and print.
 Some people always will go back to sharpen this picture in quick mode.

-On this photo I chose to enhance the color even more than just in quick mode.
-I ended up choosing to make a high contrast on this photo through the full menu, which I did by using the smart brush tool on the left hand toolbar, which is placed next to the pencil.
-I then used the drop down menu clicked on high contrast.
+In this photo, I chose to enhance the color even more than just in quick mode.
+I ended up deciding to make a high contrast on this photo through the full menu, which I did by using the smart brush tool on the left-hand toolbar.
+It is next to the pencil.
+I then used the drop-down menu click on high contrast.
 I flattened the image and then used the smart brush tool again, but this time decided to use Cloud contrast.
-I actually highlighted the whole picture, because I knew it would lighten the picture as well.
-Although in some cases I would only highlight the sky.
+I highlighted the whole picture because I knew it would lighten the image as well.
+Although, in some cases, I would only highlight the sky.

-Once I was done I saved and showed it off to my husband.
+Once finished, I saved and showed it off to my husband.
 He approved of the changes I made to his photo, so we were both pleased.

 Before and After